The story of the SS Maheno – the most famous Fraser Island shipwreck

 Maheno

 The SS Maheno is very old and her story began back in 1905.
 She was built as one of the very first turbine-driven steamers, a technological marvel and a shining example of engineering.
 She sailed the route between Sydney and Auckland for a number of years as a luxury cruise liner.
-Since her creation, Maheno was a record breaker; by 1907 she set a record for the passage between the two ports that stood for twenty five years.
+Since her creation, Maheno was a record breaker; by 1907 she set a record for the passage between the two ports that stood for twenty-five years.

 the ss maheno at war